BARE: Leveraging Base Language Models for Few-Shot Synthetic Data Generation: Introduction

-To this end, we introduce \textbf{Base-Refine} (\Sys{}) --- a novel approach that leverages the diverse data generated by the base models and refines it with instruct-tuned models.
-In a variety of settings, we find this two-stage process enhances diversity without compromising quality, enabling the generation of datasets that improve downstream performance.
+Leveraging the distinct strengths of base and instruction-tuned models, we introduce \textbf{Base-Refine} (\Sys{}): a novel approach for few-shot synthetic data generation. \Sys{} leverages a base model to generate diverse initial generations with minimal seed data and refines each initial generation according to desiderata with instruction-tuned models.
+In a variety of few-shot settings, we show our two-stage process enhances diversity without compromising quality, enabling the generation of datasets that improve downstream performance using \textbf{only 3 seed examples}.

-We evaluate fine-tuning with \Sys{}-generated data on contemporary tasks, such as the recently introduced Retrieval-Augmented Fine-Tuning (RAFT) method \cite{zhang2024raftadaptinglanguagemodel}.
-RAFT generates synthetic question/answer pairs starting from just a corpus to fine-tune a RAG model, but we find that the diversity of data it generates is low.
-By replacing the data generator in RAFT with \Sys{}, we show we can achieve up to a 18.4\% fine-tuned accuracy lift over the existing work that solely uses instruct-tuned models.

-As another example, \Sys{} improves the generation of synthetic math training data.
-We generated grade school math problems similar to GSM8K problems with several methods, shown in \cref{abstract-accuracy}.
-We find that refining Llama-3.1-70B-Base data generations with Llama-3.1-70B-Instruct improves a fine-tuned model's accuracy on GSM8K from 22.4\% (base) to 29.8\% (refined).
-Likewise, using GPT-4o as a generator out of the box (22.4\%) does not perform as well as using GPT-4o as a refiner of generations from Llama-3.1-70B-Base (35.8\%).
+On the LiveCodeBench Test Output Prediction task, fine-tuning with 1,000 \Sys{}-generated examples achieves performance comparable to state-of-the-art models of similar size.
+Further, when applied to the Retrieval-Augmented Fine-Tuning (RAFT) method \citep{zhang2024raftadaptinglanguagemodel}—a state-of-the-art technique for generating synthetic Q\&A pairs over retrieved documents for RAG—replacing RAFT's instruction-tuned only generator with \Sys{} improves the fine-tuned model's accuracy by up to \textbf{18.4\%} over the original RAFT approach (\cref{results-all-ft-accuracy}).
+In mathematical reasoning, as exemplified by synthetic GSM8K-style problems, \Sys{} also demonstrates considerable benefits.
+Using Llama-3.1-70B-Base for initial generation and GPT-4o for refinement with \Sys{} increases a fine-tuned Llama-3.2-1B-Instruct model's accuracy on GSM8K to 35.8\%.
+Training on BARE-generated data significantly surpasses the 22.4\% accuracy achieved with instruct-only generation using GPT-4o.
+Furthermore, it exceeds the 26.6\% accuracy obtained by training on examples from the official human-generated GSM8K training set (\cref{abstract-accuracy}).